mchiasson/GLBrebis/README.md

 ```
 And if everything goes well, you should have `output/src/<prefix>GL.c`, `output/include/<prefix>GL.h` and `output/include/<prefix>GLext.h` on your file system.
 Take these three files, and drop them in your project, add <prefix>GL.c to your `CMakeLists.txt`

-#How to use the generated extention wrangler?
+# How to use the generated extention wrangler code in my project?

 1. make sure you include `#include "<prefix>GL.h"` instead of including the regular.
 2. create your window *and* your GL context.